 There are two types of RWAs:

-A recurring RWA is used to provide services to the customer where the costs of those services cannot readily be separated from standard operating costs.
+Recurring - A recurring RWA is used to provide services to the customer where the costs of those services cannot readily be separated from standard operating costs.
 Recurring RWAs cannot cross fiscal years, but may be established to cover any period of time such as a month, quarter, six months, or a full year.
 The overhead charged to a recurring RWA is a flat rate of $100.

-It is GSA’s policy to charge direct labor to an RWA if a GSA associate spent time delivering the actual work requested on the RWA.
+It is GSA’s policy to charge direct labor to an RWA if a GSA associate spent time delivering the actual scope of work requested on the RWA.
 The time spent supporting the RWA work is not charged as direct labor to the RWA.

 Since federal agencies are responsible for their own programmatic needs and costs, it follows that those agencies should use their appropriations to pay the cost of work performed on their behalf or in furtherance of their missions.
 In the absence of statutory authority for GSA to absorb these costs, any non-reimbursed costs to GSA on behalf of another agency could be viewed as an unauthorized augmentation of that agency’s appropriations.
 Reimbursable services, provided on an actual cost basis, must recoup all of this agency’s costs in providing those reimbursable services, and thus must be allocated overhead.
-This understanding is consistent with previous GSA Inspector General reports and with Comptroller General decisions interpreting inter-agency reimbursements under the Economy Act.